-The COVID-19 Exclusion Table below can be used to determine the need for and duration of school exclusion.
-In order to facilitate rapid diagnosis and limit unnecessary school exclusion, schools may consider implementing school-based diagnostic testing for students and staff.
+The COVID-19 Exclusion Table on page 12 can be used to determine the need for and duration of school exclusion based on the level of COVID-19 community transmission in their region.
+In order to facilitate rapid diagnosis and limit unnecessary school exclusion, schools may consider implementing schoolbased diagnostic testing for students and staff.